WatershedsWildfireResearchCollaborative/SEPARATE/README.md

     ```bash
     conda activate SEPARATE
     ```
-5. Run the code either in your IDE or crom the consol with:
+5. Run the code either in your IDE or from the terminal with:
     ```bash
-    python run_SEPARATE.py
+    python SEPARATE_GUI.py
     ```

-#### ▶️ Option 2B: Using pip + venv
+#### Option 2B: Using pip + venv

 1. Clone or download the repository.